Tomorrow Is Another Day (1951 American film): Plot

-The couple continue to hitch-hike, learning more about each other and growing closer along the way.
+They continue to hitchhike, learning more about each other and growing closer.
 In California, they meet Henry and Stella Dawson and their son, who are heading toward the lettuce fields of Salinas.
-Bill and Cathy are persuaded to join them, and they find honest work and happiness, making a comfortable home out of their workers cottage.
+Bill and Cathy are persuaded to join them, and they find honest work and happiness, making a comfortable home of their modest cottage.

-Eventually, Henry sees Bill's picture in a true crime magazine which has advertised a one-thousand-dollar reward for information about him.
-Henry is eager to turn Bill in for the reward, but he relents when Stella insists that it would not be right.
-However, Bill becomes suspicious about what Henry knows and might do, and declines to go fishing with him the next day.
-He is tempted to run away, but Cathy announces that she is pregnant.
+Henry sees Bill's picture in a true-crime magazine that has advertised a $1,000 reward for information about him.
+Henry is eager to collect the reward, but he relents when Stella insists that it would not be right.
+However, Bill becomes suspicious about what Henry knows and might do, and declines to join him fishing the next day.
+He is tempted to flee, but Cathy announces that she is pregnant.

-That next day, Henry is badly injured in a car accident, and Stella gives into temptation for the reward money.
-When Bill sees a police officer walking from the Dawsons' cabin to theirs, he prepares to attack him with a sickle.
-In an attempt to stop him, Cathy confesses that she was the one who had shot Conover.
-Bill refuses to believe this, and carries on as planned.
-As the policeman nears, Cathy stops Bill by shooting him in the shoulder.
+That next day, Henry is badly injured in a car accident and Stella gives into temptation for the reward money.
+When Bill sees a police officer walking from the Dawsons' cabin to his, he prepares to attack him with a sickle.
+In an attempt to stop him, Cathy confesses that it was she who had shot Conover.
+Bill refuses to believe it and proceeds as planned.
+As the policeman approaches, Cathy stops Bill by shooting him in the shoulder.

 In custody and back in New York, Bill and Cathy each confess separately to killing Conover in order to spare the other.
-The district attorney, however, informs them that Conover had confessed before dying that he had been shot in self-defense and that the police had never really been looking for either of them.
-The couple is finally released to resume their life together.
+The district attorney informs them that Conover had confessed before dying that he had been shot in self-defense and that the police had never been looking for either of them.
+They are finally free to resume their life together.